 Mission Statement, Goals, and Accreditation

-The Radiologic Science Program prepares students to practice competently and effectively as medical imaging professionals in diverse healthcare environments.
+The Radiologic Science Program prepares students to practice competently and effectively as medical imaging professionals in diverse healthcare environments with awareness of global health issues.
 The academic and clinical foundation in the curriculum develops graduates with professional flexibility and adaptability to assume prominent roles and responsibilities after graduation in both career and scholarly pursuits.

 1. The program develops competent, effective, medical imaging professionals;